 OTW crowd control barricades are able to interlock with each other and form a continuous fence, keeping people out of “off-limits” areas.
 They feature two points of connection so it’s possible to fit three barricades together, forming a wall with a divider in the middle.
 Barricades can also accommodate flag poles and of course the built-in display panel holds custom signs.

 At OTW Safety, we take pride in our barricades because we design and manufacture them ourselves!
 We love getting feedback from happy schools who find our products useful.
 We’re pretty sure that if you give our barricades a try, you won’t want to use anything else.
-Click here to read through our FAQ section to learn more, or, contact us to request a quote.
+Click here to read through our FAQ section to learn more, or, contact us to request a quote before purchasing school barricades.

 If you’re looking for more information on school barricades for events, read our free resource “The Ultimate Guide to School Barricades” today: